 At 15 months, my son Evan was still not walking.
 Everyone kept asking, “Is he walking yet?”
 My daycare provider would bicycle his little legs to try to speed up the process.
 But our family doctor told us not to worry because Evan was developing well and meeting his other milestones.
 Sure enough, by the time he was 16 months, Evan was cruising.
-When his little sister, Hannah, was still crawling at 15 months, I figured she was on her brother’s timetable.
+A few years later, when his little sister, Hannah, was still crawling at 15 months, I figured she was on her brother’s timetable.
 And she was.
 At about 16 months, she took her first steps.

 But when the nine-month-old in your Mother Goose class is handily navigating the room on two feet and your 15-month-old is still on all fours, a parent can start to worry.
 So when is a late walker a cause for concern?

 “If a child walks late, she probably started sitting late.
 As long as she is progressively meeting her milestones, there is probably no need to worry,” says Dr. Lemay.
-Check with your doctor if your baby does not have head control by three to four months or is not sitting by nine months or her muscle tone feels stiff or mushy.
+Check with your doctor if your baby does not have head control by three to four months, is not sitting by nine months or if her muscle tone feels stiff or mushy.
 Dr. Lemay says a baby who is not walking at 18 months should be followed closely.
-By 20 months, is when he would recommend further investigation.
+By 20 months, he would recommend further investigation.

 Anne-Marie Hamilton, a partner and pediatric physiotherapist at Paediatric Physiotherapy Associates in Toronto, says many babies simply lack the opportunity to start walking.
 “We call them container babies.
 They go from the carrier to exersaucer to a jumper.
 What they miss is the time on the floor to develop their motor skills.
 That is when they learn how to move.”